cwinpy/cwinpy/docs/knope/knope.rst

 brief description of using ``cwinpy_knope`` will be provided, although this should primarily be used, if required, for quick testing.

-For LVK users, if running on proprietary data you may need to generate a proxy certificate to allow the analysis scripts to access frame files, e.g.,:
+For LVK users, if running on proprietary data you may need to `generate a SciToken <https://computing.docs.ligo.org/guide/auth/scitokens/#get>`__ to allow the analysis scripts to access frame files, e.g.,:

 .. code:: bash

-   ligo-proxy-init -p albert.einstein
+   htgettoken --audience https://datafind.ligo.org --scope gwdatafind.read -a vault.ligo.org --issuer igwn

 In many of the examples below we will assume that you are able to access the open LIGO and Virgo data available from the `GWOSC <https://gwosc.org/>`__ via `CVMFS